How to Create an Eye-Catching Invitation to Your Home

 Finally, don’t neglect the front yard.
 There’s nothing like flowers and plants to brighten and cheer up any space – no matter how small.
 Try to squeeze in a front garden to make your home’s exterior more pleasant and inviting.

-Left: Keep it simple but inviting: Shrubs mixed with a few flowers line the side and front of the covered porch of this 2-story, 3-bedroom Cottage-style home plan (Plan #142-1096).
-Right: A twist to “dressing up” a tree on your front yard is the small garden built around a tall lamp post on the pathway of this 1-story, 3-bedroom Acadian-style house plan.
+Top: Keep it simple but inviting: Shrubs mixed with a few flowers line the side and front of the covered porch of this 2-story, 3-bedroom Cottage-style home (Plan #142-1096).
+Bottom: A twist to “dressing up” a tree on your front yard is the small garden built around a tall lamp post on the pathway of this 1-story, 3-bedroom Acadian-style house.
 There’s another small patch of flowers and plants just in front of the door (Plan #142-1015).

 As you get ready to work on sprucing up your home’s curb appeal, remember it’s an expression of your personality as well as an invitation to your home.
 Keep it interesting and welcoming!